Categories

 Episode 26: The Private Life and Patronage of Lorenzo de’ Medici

-The Lorenzo we see from his volumnious letters is a man who had a short temper and bouts of depression, but was also capable of tremendous compassion and generosity.
+The Lorenzo we see from his voluminous letters is a man who had a short temper and bouts of depression, but was also capable of tremendous compassion and generosity.
 Unfortunately, his relationships with his own wife and sons were perhaps less than ideal.

 Categories